txei/txei/README.md

 Texas needs a secure elections system.

-Perhaps the simplest way for Texas to get a secure elections system to get it is to commission it from the Texas' University of Texas public higher education institutions.
-Who would object to giving UT schools small grants to develop secure elections systems in competition with each other?
-Surely no academic would risk their reputation in building an insecure elections system.
-If a winning system is produced, why wouldn't the State of Texas adopt it?
+Perhaps the politically simplest way for Texas to get a secure elections system to get it is to commission it from the Texas' University of Texas public higher education institutions.

+> Who would object to giving UT schools small grants to develop secure
+> elections systems in competition with each other?
+Surely no academic
+> would risk their reputation in building an insecure elections system.
+> If a winning system is produced, why wouldn't the State of Texas adopt
+> it?

 Still, we should consider the issues and requirements for such a system, and even some ideas for how to build a secure elections system.
 That's